 With so many fun things to do in San Francisco, the waiting area of a dealership’s repair department is no place to spend your free time.
 California’s lemon law gives dealerships a “reasonable” number of chances to perform warranty repair work correctly.
 If they take too long, it is time to contact Neale & Fhima and begin the lemon law claims process.

 Did you know that the lemon law in our state contains a fee-shifting provision?
 Of all the unique aspects of California’s lemon law, this provision has probably done more to benefit consumers than any other.
 Here is how it works.
 If you win your lemon law claim, we collect our legal fees directly from the car company.
-If your claim is unsuccessful, your San Francisco lemon law attorney does not get paid, and you owe nothing.
-You have nothing to lose by hiring us to represent you in your lemon law case.
+If your claim is unsuccessful, we waive our fees and you pay us nothing.

 Do not let the fact that California has a consumer-friendly lemon law give you a false sense of security.
 If you wait too long to act, you will forfeit your rights forever.
 The most crucial deadline is your factory warranty expiration date.
 Regardless of when you discovered the defect, you must take your vehicle to the dealership for repair before the warranty expires.
 Doing so (and obtaining a copy of the work order to prove it) will preserve your right to file a claim if the dealer is ultimately unable to make the repairs.

 California’s lemon law has continued to evolve since it was first enacted nearly 50 years ago.
 The legislature amends the statute periodically, and the courts hand down opinions interpreting its meaning.
 What we have now is a complex set of rules that can present problems for even the most business-savvy vehicle owners in San Francisco.
-The good news is that Neale & Fhima, a successful San Francisco lemon law attorney firm, recently opened an office in the heart of the city.
-To learn whether your vehicle qualifies as a lemon, contact our office at (415) 901-8128 or submit the form below.
+The good news is that Neale & Fhima recently opened an office in the heart of the city.
+To learn whether your vehicle qualifies as a lemon, contact our office at (949) 661-1007 or submit the form below.